samaradel/www_threefold/www.threefoldtoken.com/content/pto/pto.md

 ## WHY SHOULD YOU BUY OUR TOKENS?

 - Good cause: Purchasers are helping us build a new neutral edge Internet
-- Potential upside: ThreeFold sits at the intersection of three of today’s most important technologies - Blockchain, Cloud - Computing and Artificial Intelligence, and we believe that as our global Grid expands and the capacity available for sale grows, the demand for our Tokens will increase
+- Potential upside: ThreeFold sits at the intersection of three of today’s most important technologies - Blockchain, Cloud - Computing and Self Healing Technology, and we believe that as our global Grid expands and the capacity available for sale grows, the demand for our Tokens will increase
 - Downside Protection and reduced volatility (ie Token price less likely to decrease substantially): Our Technology and Grid are already up and running and we believe our Foundation and its assets represent significant value
 - High quality team with extensive technology and financial experience
 - Existing technology that is very well positioned for Edge networking and outperforms leading technologies in many categories